connormanning/entwine/README.rst

 http://dev.speck.ly?s=http://localhost:8080/&r=abc

 Now we should be viewing our dataset dynamically with progressive level-of-detail.
-Another client sample would be `PoTree`_, which we can try out with http://potree.entwine.io/data/custom.html?s=localhost:8080&r=abc.
+Another client sample would be `Potree`_, which we can try out with http://potree.entwine.io/data/custom.html?s=localhost:8080&r=abc.

 Going further
 --------------------------------------------------------------------------------